xiaoyandong08/GMPT/README.md

-# GMPT

-A Computational Method to Dissect Colonization Resistance of the Gut Microbiota against Pathogens
+# GMPT: A Computational Method to Dissect Colonization Resistance of the Gut Microbiota against Pathogens

+## Generate the simulated data in folder 'generate simulated data'
+1. The scripts can generate the simulated data as shown in Fig.2 and Supplementary Fig.1.
+2. The main script for GLV dynamics to generate the simulated data is `Generate_sim_data_for_GMPT.m`.
+3. Run `GMPT_ALDEx2_for_all.R` and `GMPT_ANCOM_for_all.R` to get DAA results by ALDEx2 and ANCOM, respectively.

+## GMPT performance as shown in Fig.2 and Supplementary Fig.1

 1. Download the example data from Dropbox: https://www.dropbox.com/sh/cvf46f512byzh1c/AADh_XNUpQsom8xpMjSooaWXa?dl=0
 2. The main script of GMPT for GLV simulation is "GMPT_pipeline.m".
 Please see the comments for the meanings of parameters in the script.